Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/throneless-games/_index.md

 Though you can choose, in the settings, if you prefer legibility or a more stylish fonts.
 That's another major benefit of a website that _generates_ board game material for you on the fly!

-All other assets and code is mine.
+Everything else---assets, code, rules, design, etcetera---is mine.
 The main emblem (or "coat of arms") for each pack was generated using image AI, although with a lot of manual work before and after.
 (For example, the AI doesn't seem to understand that most animals have 4 legs, not 5.)

 This game started as a "queueing game".
 I wanted to design games you could play in a queue or waiting room.
 This meant they had to be very simple, but allow many different group sizes.
 They had to be playable without table, chairs, or much space at all.